RiseVision/old-rise-core/README.md

 ## Tests

-Before running any tests, please ensure Lisk is configured to run on the same testnet as used by the test-suite.
+Before running any tests, please ensure Rise is configured to run on the same testnet as used by the test-suite.

 Replace **config.json** and **genesisBlock.json** with the corresponding files under the **test** directory: